Table of contents

 Comment

-Although high post-COVID migration levels have clearly eased recently, numbers remain robust and will add to chronic housing undersupply, supporting high rents and low vacancy rates generally in capital city rental markets.
+Housing demand continues to outpace low and diminishing housing supply and although high post-COVID migration levels have clearly eased recently, numbers remain strong and will add to chronic housing undersupply supporting high rents and low vacancy rates generally in capital city rental markets.

-Following a period of easing rental growth, the latest data is reporting still-low home rental vacancy rates overall with rents predictably on the rise again.
+Following a period of easing rental growth, the latest data is reporting continuing low home rental vacancy rates overall with signs that rents are predictably on the rise again.

-High rents and higher prices continue to provide clear incentives for first home buyers and investors chasing solid investment returns.
-New government initiatives to support first home buyers will increase demand and act to place more upward pressure on prices.
+Ongoing government initiatives to support first home buyers will increase demand and act to place upward pressure on prices.

-Capital city housing markets generally recorded higher house and unit prices over 2023, 2024 and have surged over 2025 fuelled by rising buyer and seller confidence.
+Capital city housing markets generally recorded higher house and unit prices over 2023, 2024 and surged over 2025 fuelled by rising buyer and seller confidence through sharp cuts to interest rates.

 Andrew Wilson